-Transfer (applying past knowledge to new situations or problems)is an essential part of how we define learning.
+When we transfer, we apply past knowledge to new situations or problems.
+This is an essential part of how we define learning.
 We can’t say that we’ve really mastered a concept or skill until we can apply our knowledge in different situations.
 The question is: how can we promote transfer?

 1) Sheila had lunch at a restaurant.
 Her bill was $20, and she wants to leave a 20% tip.
 How much is her total?